-c).Influence of PC antigen level in electrophoresis buffer with or without EDTA To determine whether electrophoresis buffer with or without EDTA could influence the peak height of PC antigen assay,pooled normal plasma was a dilution of $1:1{1}$ $1:2{1}$ 1:4 and 1:8, no significant difference in results obtained by EIA in the presence of EDTA-laurell method or without EDTA from the electrophoresis buffer(p>0.5).
-When normal plasma was kept at 56°C for 24 \times 12 \times 6 \times 2.5 \times 1 hour and 30 minutes respectively, no rocket-like immunoprecipitate was seen, which indicated that plasma protein C antigen could be destroyed at 56°C for 30 minutes.
-After plasma frozen at 4°C for 1 \times 3 \times 6 \times 9 \times 12 and 17 days, by using EIA assay, protein C antigen level could be measured at 1.0405 \times 0.9779 \times 1.0560 \times 0.7008 \times 0.8774 and 0.8950 u/ml.
+c) Influence of PC antigen level in electrophoresis buffer with or without EDTA.
+To determine whether electrophoresis buffer with or without EDTA could influence the peak height of PC antigen assay, pooled normal plasma was a dilution of 1:1,1:2,1:4 and 1:8, no significant difference in results obtained by EIA in the presence of EDTA-laurell method or without EDTA from the electrophoresis buffer (p>0.5).
+When normal plasma was kept at 56°C for 24,12,6, 2.5, 1 hour and 30 minutes respectively, no rocket-like immunoprecipitate was seen, which indicated that plasma protein C antigen could be destroyed at 56°C for 30 minutes.
+After plasma frozen at 4°C for 1, 3, 6, 9, 12, and 17 days, by using EIA assay, protein C antigen level could be measured at 1.0405, 0.9779, 1.0560, 0.7008, 0.8774 and 0.8950 μ /ml.
 The results suggested no significant decrease of protein C antigen when stored at 4°C refrigerator for one week.

-d).Linear correlation and regression coefficient analysis

-In this study, protein C antigen concentration was measured according to Laurell's immunoelectrophoresis, and further Prof. rocket Bertina's modification.
+d) Linear correlation and regression coefficient analysis.
+In this current study, protein C antigen concentration was measured according to Laurell's rocket immunoelectrophoresis, and further Prof. Bertina's modification.
 Electroimmunoassay (EIA) or rocket immunoelectrophoresis is a rapid and producible method for identification and quantitation of even minor amounts of proteins.
-When electrophoresis of an antigen leave the wells and enter the agarose gel containing the corresponding antibody, and eventually the antigen-antibody complex precipates.
+When electrophoresis of an antigen leaves the wells and enters the agarose gel containing the corresponding antibody, and eventually the antigen-antibody complex precipitates.
 In particular, a 'rocket-like' shape is seen.
 The majority of the antibody-antigen precipitate is indeed at the head of the rocket.
-More detail protocol, when 3 various concentration of PC:Ag antibodies (60ul,75ul,90ul) were mixed with 12.5 ml of 1% indubiose A-37 agarose solution in a gel plate, consequently, pooled diluted normal plasma was applied for EIA.
-Three linear regression equation regarding protein C antigen could be drawn (figure 2), and no statistical difference in results was obtained by comparative analysis of linear regression between each other, respectively (p>0.05).
-According to Prof. RM Bertina experience and our laboratory condition, an addition of 60ul amounts of rabbit protein C antiserum was better available in preparation of antibody-containing agarose gels.
-The head of the rocket is clear, higher peak, save the amounts of antibodies and easy to be measured by a ruler.
-It has been found that a good correlation between the peak height and protein C antigen level.
-After a consective 18 assays, the linear regression equation: Y=1.093X + 0.5621, r=0.9881 (see figure 2)
+More detail protocol, when 3 various concentration of PC:Ag antibodies (60 μl, 75 μl, 90 μl) were mixed with 12.5 ml of 1% indubiose A-37 agarose solution in a gel plate, consequently, pooled diluted normal plasma was applied for EIA.
+Three linear regression equation regarding protein C antigen could be drawn (Figure 2), and no statistical difference in results was obtained by comparative analysis of linear regression between each other, respectively (p>0.05).
+According to Prof. RM Bertina experience and our laboratory condition, an addition of 60 μl amounts of rabbit protein C antiserum was better available in preparation of antibody-containing agarose gels.